-Skip the powdered mix and go straight to the good stuff with our delicious hot chocolate spoon recipe.
-They also make a great food-gift!
+Sound like a good time?
+Skip the powdered mix and go straight to the good stuff with this delicious recipe.
+You can also check out more of my yummy holiday recipes.

 - dried fruit pieces